uadmin/uadmin-docs/_build/html/_sources/login_system_views/tutorial/full_code/part6.rst.txt

         <h1>Login as {{.User}}

         <!-- Validate if the OTP is enabled in the user.
 Use "with" if the
-        use has OTPRequired enabled in the database.
+        user has OTPRequired enabled in the database.
 Otherwise, use "without". -->
         {{if eq .OTPRequired true}} with {{else}} without {{end}}
         2FA Authentication</h1>